AlexKitov/datasciencecoursera/Reproducible Research/PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-At first the code sumes up the number of steps for every day.
+At first the code sums up the number of steps for every day.
 Consequently the mean and median of this total number of steps per day is calculated in `mean` and `median` variables.

 ```r